Maintenance: Preventive maintenance

 Preventive maintenance (PM) is "a routine for periodically inspecting" with the goal of "noticing small problems and fixing them before major ones develop."
 Ideally, "nothing breaks down."

-The main goal behind PM is for the equipment to make it from one planned service to the next planned service without any failures caused by fatigue, neglect, or normal wear (preventable items), which Planned Maintenance and Condition Based Maintenance help to achieve by replacing worn components before they actually fail.
+The main goal behind PM is for the equipment to make it from one planned service to the next planned service without any failures caused by fatigue, extreme fluctuation in temperature(such as heat waves) during seasonal changes, neglect, or normal wear (preventable items), which Planned Maintenance and Condition Based Maintenance help to achieve by replacing worn components before they actually fail.
 Maintenance activities include partial or complete overhauls at specified periods, oil changes, lubrication, minor adjustments, and so on.
 In addition, workers can record equipment deterioration so they know to replace or repair worn parts before they cause system failure.

 The New York Times gave an example of "machinery that is not lubricated on schedule" that functions "until a bearing burns out."
 Preventive maintenance contracts are generally a fixed cost, whereas improper maintenance introduces a variable cost: replacement of major equipment.